risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-set.md

 :::note

-UNION and UNION ALL operator are both supported for streaming queries.
+UNION and UNION ALL operators are both supported for streaming queries.

 :::